mujtabaansari404/flask-chat-app/readme.md

 ## Guide

+# if readme.md output looks messy
+go to edit then see te folder structure
 # ⚠️ Flask Chat App — Setup Warning & Folder Guide

 This project is a **Flask-based Chat Application** that uses HTML, CSS, JS, and audio notifications.